dusanlazic/avala/docs/docs/server/flag-ids.md

 ## Next steps

-After completing your flag IDs fetching script, in your directory you should have the following:
+After completing your flag ID fetching script, in your directory you should have the following:

 ```
 server-workspace/